-The statewide Montana Extension Advisory Council (MEAC) meets twice a year.
+The statewide Montana Extension Advisory Council (MEAC) meets twice per year.
 MAES Advisory Committees and the Ag Coalition Committee meet several times throughout the year to offer input and feedback.
-The Director of Extension and Vice President and Dean of COA and MAES meet at least monthly and provide system-wide updates and discussion about program priorities and funding.
+The Director of Extension and Vice President, Dean, and Director of COA and MAES meet at least monthly and provide system-wide updates and discussion about program priorities and funding.

-Montana stakeholders indicate they are concerned about similar issues receiving attention across the nation.
-Many worry about job security and accessing health care in their communities.
-Agricultural producers are concerned about a positive profit margin, combating detrimental pests, and improving mental health.
-Rural families wonder if local schools will remain open or conversely if overcrowding and transiency will continue to cause issues.
+Montana stakeholders indicate they are concerned about issues that are receiving attention across the nation.
+Many worry about agricultural market uncertainty, job security, and accessing health care in their communities.
+Agricultural producers are concerned about a positive profit margin, trade and agricultural policy interventions, combating detrimental pests, increasing soil quality and management practices, and improving mental health.
+Rural families are concerned about mental health, disproportionately high youth and adult suicide rates, and wonder if local schools will remain open or conversely if overcrowding and transiency will continue to cause issues.

 In those areas where education and research can help address the issue, Montanans look to Extension and MAES as a trusted resource so they can make choices and decisions that are best for their families, businesses and communities.
-Budgets and staffing decisions are influenced and aligned accordingly, from the input provided by the aforementioned groups.
+Budgets and staffing decisions are influenced and aligned to input provided by the aforementioned groups.